David Bishop (Neighbours): Development

-Introduction
+First stint

 Harrington made his first appearance as David in 1988.
-He was introduced as the son of established regular Harold Bishop (Ian Smith).
-David comes to Erinsborough for his father's wedding to Madge Bishop (Anne Charleston).
+He was introduced as the son of established regular Harold Bishop (Ian Smith), and comes to Erinsborough for his father's wedding to Madge Bishop (Anne Charleston).
+After the wedding, David stays in town and begins "chasing after" Jane Harris (Annie Jones).
+Of his brief, first stint with the serial, Harrington called David "mini-Harold" because of how much he looked like his on-screen father, adding "originally when I played him, I even had glasses like Harold's."
 Jason Herbison of Inside Soap observed that there was no sign of the character during Harold's notable storylines, including the time he was missing and presumed dead, when he returned with amnesia, and when Madge died from cancer.
-Harrington joked that even he was not sure what when on with David during those years.
+Harrington joked that even he was unsure what happened with David during those years.
 He said, "God knows what happened during that period where Harold disappeared and came back from grave!
 I assume Harold just phoned David all those years ago to say 'you thought I was dead, but I'm not'.
 David's been in Perth this whole time, and Perth is a long way away from Ramsay Street, so perhaps the simple answer is that he just couldn't afford the air fare!"

 Reintroduction

-On 15 May 2003, Kylie Miller from The Age reported that Harrington would be returning to Neighbours after a 16-year absence, and that he would start filming in the coming weeks.
+On 15 May 2003, Kylie Miller from The Age reported that Harrington would be returning to Neighbours after a 15-year absence, and that he would start filming in the coming weeks.
 Miller later reported that Harrington's return scenes would air in October 2003.
 Harrington explained to Herbison that he had expressed an interest in returning to the serial in the past, but only for guest roles which the producers were not keen on.
 When he was asked to return again in 2003, Harrington accepted the offer, as it coincided with his wanting to stay in Melbourne, where the show is filmed, on a permanent basis.
+He signed a three-year contract, and stated "This (Neighbours) job came at exactly the right time for me: regular work, week in week out, and I get to be at home with the family."

 On-screen, David moves to Erinsborough with his wife Liljana Bishop (Marcella Russo) and their teenage daughter Serena Bishop (Lara Sacher) to set up a financial advice business.
 They move in with Harold while their house is being prepared.
+Harrington described David as being "gullible and accident-prone", while his daughter "wraps him around her little finger".
+He admitted that he had fun playing David, but was still getting used to learning his lines every day.
+The Advertisers Eleanor Sprawson noted the physical similarity between Harrington and Smith, with Harrington joking that he had been working on "the double chin" so he could return to the serial again.
+Sprawson thought that Harrington was having fun with the role after he does an impersonation of Harold in his early scenes, and that David was finally allowed to be himself.